Listen to an audio file of this tool.

 Now Is the Right Time!

 Trust is an essential foundation for healthy relationships.
-As parents, you play an essential role in your child’s/teen’s success.
-There are intentional ways to grow a healthy parent-child/teen relationship, and understanding how to promote a trusting relationship with your child/teen, one in which they tell you and others the truth, is key.
+As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
+There are intentional ways to grow a healthy parent-child/teen relationship, and understanding how to promote trust in your 11-year-old child/teen, where they tell you and others the truth, is key.

-Lying represents an important milestone in your child’s/teen’s thinking as they learn that others have differing beliefs and perspectives than their own.
+Lying represents an important milestone in your child’s/teen’s thinking as they learn that others have different beliefs and perspectives than their own.
 Experimenting with lying is a normal part of child development.
 Children/Teens can begin to lie and understand deception as early as preschool to cover up actions that they know are against the rules.
-A full understanding of lying and its consequences continues to develop (not fully formed) throughout childhood and adolescence as part of their cognitive and moral development.
+A full understanding of lying and its consequences continues to develop throughout childhood and adolescence as part of their cognitive and moral development.

 The key to many parenting challenges, like raising children/teens who grow in their understanding of the value of truth telling, is finding ways to communicate so that both your needs and your child’s/teen’s needs are met.
 The steps below will prepare you to help your child/teen learn more about your family values, how they relate to lying, and how you can grow and deepen your trusting relationship.

-Whether it’s your eleven-year-old lying about eating the lunch you packed them for school, your twelve-year-old lying about failing a test, or your fourteen-year-old telling you a friend’s parents are home supervising them when they aren’t, our child’s/teen’s ability to tell the truth can become our regular challenge if we don’t create plans and strategies for dealing with them.
+Whether it’s your eleven-year-old lying about eating the lunch you packed them for school, your twelve-year-old lying about failing a test, or your fourteen-year-old telling you a friend’s parents are home supervising them when they aren’t, your child’s/teen’s ability to tell the truth can become a regular challenge if you don’t create plans and strategies.

 - added daily peace of mind.